Master of Laws: Pakistan

-In Pakistan, University of the Punjab, University of Karachi, Shaheed Zulfiqar Ali Bhutto University of Law, International Islamic University, Islamabad, Government College University, Faisalabad, University of Sargodha are LL.M. degree awarding institutions.

-Completing a LL.M. qualification in Pakistan consists of studying eight subjects in four semesters; this spans over a period of two years and also requires the student to write a thesis on a proposed topic.
-A student has to pass in each of the subject in order to qualify for LL.M. degree, and the passing mark is set at 60%.
-The programme is taught in English.
+In Pakistan, the University of the Punjab, University of Karachi, Shaheed Zulfiqar Ali Bhutto University of Law, International Islamic University, Islamabad, Government College University, Faisalabad, University of Sargodha are LL.M. degree awarding institutions.
+Completing a LL.M. qualification in Pakistan consists of studying eight subjects in four semesters.
+This spans a period of two years and also requires the student to write a thesis on a proposed topic.
+A student has to pass each subject in order to qualify for the LL.M. degree, and the passing mark is set at 60%.
+The program is taught in English.

 Universities in Pakistan teach comparative constitutional law, comparative human rights law and comparative jurisprudence as mandatory subjects.
-The programmes also include research methodology and four elective subjects, which may include company law, taxation law, intellectual property law and banking law.
+The programs also include research methodology and four elective subjects, which may include company law, taxation law, intellectual property law and banking law.

 Portugal

-The Master of Laws programmes offered in Portugal are extremely varied but haven't, for the most part, adopted the designation LL.M., being more commonly called Mestrado em Direito (Master's Degree in Law), like the ones at Coimbra University's Faculty of Law and Lusíada University of Porto.
-Albeit the classical Mestrado em Direito takes two years to finish and involves a scientific dissertation, there are some shorter variants.
+The Master of Laws programmes offered in Portugal are extremely varied but do not, for the most part, use the designation LL.M., being more commonly called Mestrado em Direito (Master's Degree in Law), like the ones at Coimbra University's Faculty of Law and Lusíada University of Porto.
+Although the classical Mestrado em Direito takes two years to finish and involves a dissertation, there are some shorter variants.
 A few Mestrados with an international theme have specifically adopted the LL.M designation: the LL.M in European and Transglobal Business Law at the School of Law of the University of Minho and the LL.M.
 Law in a European and Global Context and the Advanced LL.M. in International Business Law, both at the Católica Global School of Law, in Lisbon.

 Singapore

 In Singapore, the LL.M. is in English.

-The LL.M. in International Business Law from Panthéon-Assas University is also available in Singapore in Insead campus.
+The LL.M. in International Business Law from Panthéon-Assas University is also available in Singapore at Insead campus.